Paying back your student loans can be confusing and frustrating. Here’s 5 ways to pay them back like a boss!

 This only makes matters worse.
 Addressing the problem head on is the only way to get out of debt.
 Thankfully with federal loans you will not end up in default as soon as you miss a payment.
 You will instead go into delinquency until you make up your missed payments.
 However if you miss more than 270 payments you will go into default which is not good.
 If you think default and declaring bankruptcy is a way out, it’s not as your student loans won’t go away in bankruptcy.
 Don’t fall for this and make sure that you are making your minimum payments and you’re communicating with your servicer to learn what your best payment plan is for your situation.

 I want to help you live your ideal life and sometimes that means taking action on the things that are holding us back like student debt.
 If you need help with figuring out the best payment debt plan for you please don’t hesitate to email me as I am happy to help and figure out what the best options are for you. [email protected]

 Steven LaFleur grew up in Rapid City, SD and after high school went to college at the University of Nebraska-Lincoln where he majored in finance and met his wife Kelly.
-After college graduation in 2013 working for the family business for three years Steven decided it was time to pursue a passion of his in helping people and their finances.
+After college graduation in 2013, he worked for the family business for three years but eventually, Steven decided it was time to pursue a passion of his in helping people and their finances.
 Steven is now a financial advisor at True Measure Wealth Management in Omaha, NE.
 Steven and his wife Kelly have two daughters who keep them busy at all times of the day.
 Steven enjoys skiing in the mountains and also biking and golfing during the non-snowy months.